+With the ever-increasing competitive workforce, companies are finding alternative and creative ways to evaluate candidates even before hiring them!
 Have you ever thought about how much your turnover rate would improve if you knew that the people you are about to hire would be a perfect fit for their roles?
-It’s impossible to tell the future, but there is one simple way you can better your chances and put yourself in the best possible situation:

-Evaluating your candidates for technical and behavioral skills using Projects!
+Evaluating your candidates for technical and behavioral skills using Projects can improve hiring and reduce turnover!

 Projects are 3-5 week commitments designed by your company, set in place to evaluate candidates for the skills that are required for success.
 They can consist of whatever you want them to and be designed how you want them to.

-Your department heads and hiring managers should be heavily involved in the process as mentors.
-They will be watching the performance of the candidates, determining who is showing the necessary behavioral skills such as leadership, initiative, emotional intelligence.
+Not only do projects help develop candidates, but it also gives your department heads, hiring managers, and people in leadership roles the chance to become heavily involved in the process as mentors.
+They will be to track their progress by watching the performance of the candidates, determining who is showing the necessary behavioral skills such as leadership, initiative, emotional intelligence

 Can they do the work?